openjdk/valhalla-docs/site/early-access.md

 Note that HotSpot's existing escape analysis and code inlining optimizations are quite effective at eliminating heap allocations for locally-contained identity objects.
-Performance improvements for value objects are achieved in cases where these optimizations would fail.
+Performance improvements for value objects will primarily be observed in cases where these identity object optimizations would fail.